-11. Income Taxes
+10. Income Taxes

-At December 31, 2015, the Company had deferred tax assets of \$120.8 million.
+At December 31, 2016, the Company had deferred tax assets of \$112.6 million.
 Due to uncertainties surrounding the Company's ability to generate future taxable income to realize these assets, a full valuation allowance has been established to offset the net deferred tax asset.
-Pursuant to Sections 382 and 383 of the Internal Revenue Code, or IRC, annual use of the Company's net operating loss and credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company determined that such an ownership change occurred on December 29, 2006, as defined in the provisions of Section 382 of the IRC as a result of various stock issuances used to finance the Company's operations.
+Pursuant to Sections 382 and 383 of the Internal Revenue Code, or IRC, annual use of the Company's net operating loss and credit carryforwards may be limited in the event a cumulative change in ownership change occurred on December 29, 2006, as feined in the provisions of Section 382 of the IRC as a result of various stock issuances used to finance the Company's operations.
 Such ownership change resulted in annual limitations on the utilization of tax attributes, including net operating loss carryforwards and tax credits.
 The Company estimates that \$101.2 million of its net operating loss carryforwards were effectively eliminated under Section 382 for federal tax purposes.
-A portion of the remaining net operating losses limited by Section 382 become available each year.
-The Company also estimates that \$12.2 million of its research and development credits and other tax credits were effectively eliminated under Section 383 for federal purposes.
-As a result of the Section 382 analysis completed during 2012, the Company has included in the deferred tax asset schedule the deferred tax assets for net operating losses of \$83.1 million and tax credits of \$19.9 million.
+A portion of the remaining net operating losses limited by Section 382 for federal tax purposes.
 The company's Section 382 analysis was completed through December 31, 2011.
-There is a risk that additional changes in ownership could have occurred, additional net operating loss and tax credit carryforwards could be eliminated or restricted.
+There is a risk that additional changes in ownership could have occurred since that date.
+If a change in ownership were to have occurred, additional net operating loss and tax credit carryforwards could be eliminated under Section 382 for federal tax sections and the section as a section of the company's Section 382 and 383 and 383 are sections as a section of the remaining net operating loss and tax credit carryforwards could be eliminated or restricted.
 If eliminated, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.